Factored couplings in multi-marginal optimal transport via difference of convex programming: Experimental evaluation

-Given two random matrices, we record the COOT loss corresponding to the solution generated by these three methods.
-We simulate this process $70$ times and compare the overall performance of these methods.
+Given two random matrices, we record the COOT loss corresponding to the solution generated by each method.
+We simulate this process $70$ times and compare their overall performance.
 We can see in Table \ref{tab:gw} the average value and standard deviation and the comparison for the values of the loss between the different algorithms in Figure \ref{fig:gw}.
-The performance is quite similar across methods with a slight advantage for EGW-PG.
-This is in itself a very interesting result that has never been noted to the best of our knowledge: the entropic version of GW can provide better solution than solving the exact problem maybe because of the "convexification "of the problem due to the entropic regularization.
-Our approach is also interestingly better than the exact GW-FW which illustrates that the relaxation might help in finding better solutions despite the non-convexity of the problem.
+The performance is quite similar across methods with a slight advantage for EGW-PGD.
+This is in itself a very interesting result that has never been noted, to the best of our knowledge: the reason that the entropic version of GW can provide better solution than solving the exact problem, may be due to the "convexification" of the problem, thanks to the entropic regularization.
+Our approach is also interestingly better than the exact GW-FW, which illustrates that the relaxation might help in finding better solutions despite the non-convexity of the problem.